-There are many other variations on solar cells, with differences in cell material, design, and methods of manufacture.
+Solar cells vary in cell material, design and manufacturing methods.
 Amorphous or polycrystalline silicon, cadmium sulfide, gallium arsenide, and other semiconductors are used for cells.
-There are several limiting factors for solar cells; one of these is the maximum wavelength at which photons can create an electron-hole pair.
+There are several limiting factors for solar cells, such as the maximum wavelength at which photons can create an electron-hole pair.
 For silicon, the maximum wavelength is 1.15 nm.
 From this factor alone, the maximum theoretical efficiency of silicon cells is 23%.
-Solar cells are rapidly evolving, however, and more ways are being discovered to increase their efficiency.
-Cell modules can be purchased inexpensively on the market 15% to 20% efficient and has design lifetimes of 25 to 30 years.
-Experimental single crystalline silicon cells have been produced with efficiencies of 25% and cells with multiple junctions have been constructed that have efficiencies of more than 30%.
+Solar cells are rapidly evolving, but more ways are being discovered to increase their efficiency.
+Cell modules can be purchased inexpensively on the market, which have an efficiency of 15% to 20% and a life span of 25 to 30 years.
+Experimental single crystalline silicon cells were produced with efficiencies of 25%, and cells with multiple junctions with efficiencies of more than 30% were constructed.

-What do locations that are off the utility grid, living autonomously, and rely on solar energy for most of their power do when the sun is not shining?
-The two main options are backup generators or batteries.
-Having a backup generator is not clean but is affordable whereas storing energy in batteries is clean but is expensive.
-Batteries have only a 5 to 15-year lifespan considerably less than the 25 to 30-year lifespan of a PV solar system, and they can be dangerous due to the energy they store and the acidic electrolytes they contain.
-When using a battery, a deep cycle battery needs to be used.
-A deep cycle battery can discharge its stored energy over a longer time, including at night or during lengthy power outages.
 The third option would be to connect to the local utility grid.
 This way, when the solar panels are not meeting the energy demand, the local utility grid would supply the electricity needed and send a bill.
-In some cases, the solar cells provide more than enough energy (net-positive) and that energy can be sold back to the local power companies.
-This is not the case in all locations; however, as some power companies do not buy back energy.
+In some cases, the solar cells provide more than enough energy (net-positive) and that energy can be sold back to local power companies.
+However, this is not the case in all locations, as some power companies do not buy back energy.
 Special safety considerations must be made when connecting to the utility grid.
-Previously there was a hazardous situation called islanding, in which solar panels can provide power to lines that linemen expect are downed due to power outages or shut down for repairs.
-This could result in electrocution leading to serious injuries and even death, however, now a solar panel system automatically shuts down if the grid is down with a new feature called module-level rapid shutdown added to the National Electrical Code (NEC) in 2017.
+There used to be a hazardous situation called islanding, in which solar panels can provide power to lines that linemen expect to be downed due to power outages or shut down for repairs.
+This could lead to electrocution, with serious injuries and even death.
+However, now a solar panel system automatically shuts down if the grid is down, with a new feature called module-level rapid shutdown added to the National Electrical Code (NEC) in 2017.
 Starting Jan.
 1, 2019, in certain state jurisdictions, all conductors within an array’s 1-ft boundary must be reduced to 80 V or less within 30 seconds of rapid shutdown initiation.

-Solar energy constitutes one of the bases of clean alternate power solutions and perhaps could represent a viable solution to some energy problems in the world.
-The more we improve the economics and efficiency, the greater it will be adopted and replace fossil fuels.
+Solar energy is one of the bases of clean alternate power solutions, and is a viable solution to some energy problems in the world.
+The more we improve economics and efficiency, the more it will be adopted and replace fossil fuels.
 Solar does not produce carbon and other greenhouse gases during its operation.
-There is no need to burn oil and no toxic wastes are produced compared with nuclear power, reducing the possibility of an environmental accident almost to zero.
+There is no need to burn oil, and no toxic wastes are produced compared with nuclear power, reducing the possibility of an environmental accident almost to zero.
 Sunlight, unlike fossil fuels, has essentially an unlimited life.
 Fossil fuels need to be mined or drilled, which causes an extremely negative environmental impact even in the best conditions.
-The environmental impact stems from the manufacturing, transportation, and construction of solar systems, and not during energy use, ranking it one of the cleanest forms of energy.
+The environmental impact stems from the manufacturing, transportation, and construction of solar systems, not during energy use, ranking it one of the cleanest forms of energy.
 Critical against global warming, solar energy is more environmentally friendly, abundant, available, and flexible than any other energy source.

-When deciding on whether it is worth it economically, we should not solely focus on its capital costs and compare it to fuel when it is such a different form of energy.
-For example, it is vastly different compared to coal in terms of maximum availability and efficiency.
-Another expense of coal use is the extensive supply chain with many processing steps.
-What has held solar energy back is the idea it should be used to replace elements of the established fossil fuel structure.
-It will require astute individuals to rethink the supply and distribution network since the construction and operation of the solar cell distribution grid accounts for half the cost.
+Solar power is vastly different from fossil fuel power plants in terms of maximum availability and efficiency.
+Coal, crude oil / petroleum (becomes petrol after distillation and refining), and natural gas all have an extensive supply chain with many processing steps.
+What has held solar energy back is the idea that it should be used to replace elements of the established fossil fuel structure.
+Smart individuals will have to rethink the supply and distribution network, since the construction and operation of the solar cell distribution grid accounts for half the cost.
 The advantage of solar electric systems over conventional fuel combustion is they convert incident sunlight, in a one-step process, to direct current in the cell.
 Burning coal requires complex and expensive process steps for sending the electricity to the grid.

-Solar cell technology is evolving rapidly, with new, more efficient cells being developed and the costs of manufacturing coming down.
-The various ways in which solar cells are being used is growing.
-One of the new ways solar energy is being used is through space-based P-type solar panels.
+Solar cell technology is rapidly evolving, with new, more efficient cells being developed and manufacturing costs decreasing.
+The ways solar cells are being used are growing.
+One way is through space-based P-type solar panels.
 California is forging ahead with a plan to beam power from space-based solar panels as early as 2016.
 In a deal approved by state regulators, Solarenwill would provide 1700 GW-hrs of power per year for 15 years to Pacific Gas and Electric (PG&E), using satellites to convert the sun’s rays into radio-frequency beams that can be transmitted to receiving stations on Earth.
 The biggest hurdle in this new technology is the high cost of launching the components into geosynchronous orbit, which starts at about $20,000/lb.
 Other entrepreneurs are pursuing similar systems, including a group of Japanese companies that last summer announced a $21B plan to test hardware in space and sell power by 2030.

 Flexible solar cells have a promising future and are being implemented more.
-These cells are placed on clothing and accessories and can be used to directly charge personal appliances like cell phones, iPods, and PDAs.
+These cells are placed on clothing and accessories, and can be used to directly charge personal appliances.
 Another form of these solar cells is roof shingles.
-The complex installation of solar panels can be overwhelming to many homeowners.
+The complex installation of solar panels can be overwhelming for many homeowners.
 To open the market of solar panels on homes to more people, Dow Chemical created thin-film PV solar panels that are the size and shape of ordinary asphalt shingles.
-The installation of these shingles is much simpler than those of conventional solar panels.
-They can be nailed into the roof just like asphalt shingles.
-These solar shingles are also easier to install on homes compared with traditional solar panels because they do not use elaborate racking systems that penetrate a roof.
+The installation of these shingles is much simpler than conventional solar panels.
+They can be nailed into the roof, just like asphalt shingles.
+These solar shingles are also easier to install on homes compared to traditional solar panels, because they do not use elaborate racking systems that penetrate a roof.
 Sales of the Powerhouse Solar Shingles are expected to begin late this year.

-Batteries, that store the extra energy produced by the solar panels, are a generally cost-prohibitive developing technology.
-Adding batteries to solar systems can be a very expensive step.
+Batteries that store the extra energy produced by the solar panels are generally cost-prohibitive.
 To combat weak batteries, Donald Sadoway, a professor of materials chemistry at Massachusetts Institute of Technology, has designed an all-liquid metal battery that could allow solar power schemes to flourish.
-The battery works on the same principle as any other battery, but by using liquid metal for electrodes and molten salt as an electrolyte, it can absorb electrical currents that are 10 times higher than present-day high-end batteries.
+The battery works on the same principle as any other battery, but by using liquid metal for electrodes and molten salt as an electrolyte, it can absorb electrical currents 10 times higher than present-day high-end batteries.
 The Department of Energy’s idea factory, the Advanced Research Projects Agency-Energy (ARPA-E), is putting $6.9 million behind this project, released in late 2009, making it one of the biggest first-round funding awards for the agency.

 Breakthroughs are being made in the design of solar cells.
 Scientists from Spectrolab, Inc., a subsidiary of Boeing, are working on multi-junction cells that can achieve an efficiency of over 40%.
-With theoretical values near 58%, the Spectrolab scientists believe that, by using more than three junction cells, concentrator cells could achieve efficiencies of 45% to 50%.
+With theoretical values of 58%, Spectrolab scientists believe concentrator cells could achieve efficiencies of 45% to 50% by using more than three junction cells.
 These multi-junction cells divide the broad solar spectrum into three subcell band gaps that each capture a different wavelength of light, enabling each subcell to convert the light into electricity more efficiently.

 - Duffie, John A. & William A. Beckman.
 “Solar Engineering of Thermal Processes”.
 John Wiley & Sons, Inc., 2006.

 - Gilpin, Lindsey.
 “8 crazy new solar research breakthroughs”.
-Innovation. http://www.techrepublic.com/article/8-crazy-new-solar-research-breakthroughs.
+Innovation